corbanb/bdw-code/week5/README.md

 ### Week 5

+This is your first week of practical coding.
+This week we will learn about variable types and other useful code techniques to give us the foundation of programming.

 #### Running Code with Sublimetext
 The following information will help us setup a simple way to run and test our code in Sublime Text.